iSynaptic/java-kata/README.md

 - Rather than using a String for the observation type in Result<T, TObservation> when loading the data files, a more structured type could be implemented.
 This would allow calling code to distinguish from errors and warnings, or potentially other types of observations.
 Given the requirements, this approach was not pursued, but represents a potential enhancement.

+- I chose to use `LinkedList` over `ArrayList` or `Vector` because the use cases benefited more from the insertion time-complexity of O(1).
+The operation where `ArrayList`/`Vector` would beat `LinkedList`, random access by index at O(1) time complexity, was not needed to support the use cases in the requirements.
+Additionally, `ArrayList` and `Vector` have a worst-case space complexity of O(2 * N), which is less ideal than `LinkedList`'s O(N) space complexity.

 - `IllegalArgumentException` is used heavily, whereas some custom exception types may be warranted (eg. `DuplicateDataException`, `InvalidDataException`, `CorruptDataException`, etc).